MicrosoftDocs/learn/learn-pr/sqlserver/deploy-sql-server-linux/includes/6-deploy-sql-server-redhat.md

 > [!NOTE]
 > If you need to update SQL Server to the latest version, use the `yum update mssql-server` command.

-You complete these tasks in the next exercise.
+Complete these tasks in the next exercise.

 ## Configure SQL Server on RHEL

-Configure SQL Server by running the `/opt/mssql/bin/msssql-conf setup` command and specifying the edition of SQL Server you require, and the SQL Server system administrator (sa) password.
+Configure SQL Server by running the `/opt/mssql/bin/msssql-conf setup` command.
+Specify the edition of SQL Server you require and the SQL Server system administrator (sa) password.

 ## Install SQL Server tools